 iver vs Receiver Preferences

-If figuring out what to gift someone came naturally to everyone, then researchers wouldn’t have been spending hundreds of hours on studies to determine the psychology behind good gifts, millions of people wouldn’t be googling for gift ideas online and this website wouldn’t have existed.
+If knowing out what to gift someone came naturally to everyone, then researchers wouldn’t have been spending hundreds of hours on studies to determine the psychology behind good gifts, millions of people wouldn’t be googling for gift ideas online and this website wouldn’t have existed.

 Fortunately for me, and those researchers, it’s not that easy.

 But don’t lose hope.
-There has been enough research done on the subject for us to figure out how human psychology works when it comes to exchanging gifts and that knowledge will help you avoid gift giving errors and become better at finding great gifts.
+There has been enough research done on the subject for us to understand out how human psychology works when it comes to exchanging gifts and that knowledge will help you avoid gift giving errors and become better at finding great gifts.

 A study titled Why Certain Gifts Are Great to Give but Not to Get: A Framework for Understanding Errors in Gift Giving by researchers Jeff Galak, Julian Givi and Elenor F. Williams, puts some light on how preferences of receivers contrast with the expectations of givers on what kind of a gift they’ll like.